Mary Anne Butler

 Mary Anne Butler is an Australian playwright living in Darwin in the Northern Territory.

 In 2016 she won the $100,000 Victorian Premier's Literary Awards for literature for her play Broken.
 It was the first time a script had won the award.
 Broken also won a Northern Territory Literary Award for best playscript in 2014.

-In June 2014, Butler was awarded a Churchill Fellowship to study theatre practice in Dublin, Ireland.
+In June 2014, Butler was awarded a Churchill Fellowship "to further develop contemporary playwrighting skills" in Dublin, Ireland.